shsagir/play-area-sync/README.md

 The folder _WIP contains — as you might can guess — work in progress.
 All infos in there are subject to major errors.
 Please contribute!

-### Logos and brand assets

-Place logos for external services and projects in the media folder.
-They ideally should be svg or either PNG with transparent background.
-Favor an "image mark" over a "word image mark".

 ### Front Matter syntax